mel-astar/mel-ngs/mel-chipseq/chipseq-metrics/README.md

 Step6) Calculate FRiP (Fraction of Reads in peaks)

-        a) get reads overlapping in peaks (atleast by 20%) using intersectbed from bedtools
+        a) get reads overlapping in peaks (at least by 20%) using intersectbed from bedtools

            sample cmd: intersectBed -a /path/to/Sample_bamtobed.bed -b /path/to/macs/peaks.bed -c -f 0.20  >Output.intersectBed

-        b) summup reads mapped to peaks from Output.intersectBed output
+        b) sum up reads mapped to peaks from Output.intersectBed output

             perl getCnt.pl

-All these metrics are tabulate with following coloumns
+All these metrics are tabulate with following columns

 SampleName|#NoOfReads|#NoOfUniquelyMappedReads|NRF|NSC|RSC|FRiP|IDR
 ----------|----------|------------------------|---|---|---|----|---